raph5/eve-market-browser/README.md

 ## To do

 - Remove type from activeTypes if history == []
-- Handle esi-cache renewal
-- Keep view tree state on reload for quality of life
 - Add responsive support
 - Improve search experience
 - Test quickbar exports